name-industry/ni-ina219/README.md

 <br />

-Create folder or ad to existing code.
+Create folder or add to existing code.
 Make sure to have package.json set to module if using imports instead of require.
 This lib is only tested with imports ie:

 ```json